Deitos-Network/deitos-node/docs/pallet-deitos-user-guide.md

 ```

-## 5.3  File upload verification
+## 5.3 File Upload Verification

-Once the file was uploaded, all the verification inside the IP starts.
-The following verification process starts on the IP side:
+Following a successful upload, the IP initiates a verification process:

-1) Query the recent uploaded file
+1) It queries the recently uploaded file.
-2) Through the [Deitos Verifier](https://github.com/Deitos-Network/deitos-verifier), a off chain worker pulls the file content of the file, it calculate the corresponding SHA256 hash and if it match with the file hash calculated by the CLI, then the file is verified.
+2) An off-chain worker, through the [Deitos Verifier](https://github.com/Deitos-Network/deitos-verifier), retrieves the file content, calculates its SHA256 hash, and verifies it against the hash calculated by the CLI.

-Once a file gets verified, the corresponding event will be triggered confirming this:
+Verification success triggers the corresponding event:

 ![userdoc.5.file.verified](assets/userdoc.5.file.verified.png)

-Also, we could confirm the file was correctly uploaded by hitting the Hadoop file explorer:
+The file's successful upload can also be confirmed via the Hadoop file explorer:

 ![userdoc.5.fileuploaded.hadoop](assets/userdoc.5.fileuploaded.hadoop.png)
 http://localhost:50070/explorer.html#/data/deitos

-Accesing the file, we can check the file content matches :
+Accessing the file verifies that the content matches:

 ![userdoc.5.fileuploaded.hadoop.content](assets/userdoc.5.fileuploaded.hadoop.content.png)

-## 5.4 Data integrity protocol
+## 5.4 Data Integrity Protocol

-Deitos Network checks the data integrity of the files uploaded.
-The principle is the same as the file upload verifier, by using the [Deitos Verifier](https://github.com/Deitos-Network/deitos-verifier) there is a off chain worker than during a random amount of blocks it picks randomnly a verified file and through the verifier, it assures that the hash registered in the blockchain matches with the file retrieved by the verifier.
+The Deitos Network ensures the integrity of uploaded files.
+Utilizing the [Deitos Verifier](https://github.com/Deitos-Network/deitos-verifier), an off-chain worker periodically selects a verified file at random.
+It then confirms that the blockchain-registered hash matches the verifier-retrieved file's hash.

-As in this point of the exercise, we only have one file uploaded the data integrity protocol will report a successful check for the file ID 1:
+In this exercise, with only one file uploaded, the data integrity protocol confirms a successful check for file ID 1:

 ![userdoc.5.file.check.verified](assets/userdoc.5.file.check.verified.png)